JacobLinCool/nano-font/README.md

 There is a size limit of 1 MB for CloudFlare Workers.
 So I cannot just convert the font to base64 format.
 I had to remove some useless characters from the font.

-Then, I thought if there is a collection to let me embed fonts in CloudFlare Workers, the things will be easier.
+Then, I thought if there is a collection to let me embed fonts in CloudFlare Workers, things will be easier.

 ## Usage